Woody1193/miletos-test/README.md

 # miletos-test
+This repository contains code that should serve as a solution to the case study presented to Miletos.
+This should not be used to inform potential candidates for future interviews, but may serve as an example of good coding practices for Go.
+The repository is intended to contain code for a fictional CLI that should contain a variety of invoicing tools.

 ## check command
 The check command verifies that the transactions between an invoice file and a receivables file match according to several criteria.
 The following checks are currently supported: